edezhic/prest/README.md

 ### what's next

 This is a hobby project and plans change on the fly, but there are things I'd likely work on or consider next:
-+ add something storybook-like?
++ more interactive example, maybe comments in the blog or w/e
-+ rewrite scraping and blockchain examples
++ upgrade scraping and blockchain examples, maybe also the llm example
 + sql escaping?
-+ debug SW wasm issues, improve default manifest

 There are also longer term things which will be needed or nice to have before the release of prest:
 * await stable releases of most important dependencies like axum and sled
 * parallel frontend and cranelift backend of the rust compiler for faster builds
 * stabilization and support of async iterator and other fundamental concurrent std apis
 * more optional configs all around for flexibility
-* find a way to include/re-export into the prest to avoid need for other deps
+* find a way to include/re-export wasm-bindgen into the prest to avoid need for other deps
+* better Service Worker DX in Rust
 * wider range of new examples like [i18n](https://github.com/longbridgeapp/rust-i18n), highly interactive UIs, native mobile builds, webgpu-based modern language model, and others